 - a.
 During the Contract period the Contractor may specify a Nominated Availability Base (NAB).
 This is the location from which the Aircraft providing the Service is made available to commence a Service Period.
-In normal circumstances the Contractor will use the NAFC ARENA system to nominate the availability base location and other availability details of the aircraft. - b.
-During any Service Period (i.e. after the Service has been Dispatched to a task or has been placed on Standby) the aircraft and crew will be based at a location (Temporary Operational Base (TOB)) specified by the member to meet operations or preparedness requirements.
+In normal circumstances the Contractor will use the ARENA system to nominate the availability base location and other availability details of the aircraft. - During any Service Period (i.e. after the Service has been Dispatched to a task or has been placed on Standby) the aircraft and crew will be based at a location (Temporary Operational Base (TOB)) specified by the member to meet operations or preparedness requirements.
 This TOB may or may not be the same location as the NAB. - c.
+The Contractor is responsible for providing all facilities required to support the aircraft and crew at any NAB. - d.
 Tenderers should note that any contracted Service will be part of a national arrangement.
 NAFC may therefore request Contractors to temporarily base contracted aircraft at any suitable location in Australia.
-These decisions will be based on regular assessment and reassessment of the prevailing fire or other emergency conditions.
-Where relocation is required, the relevant Member would meet the Contractor's reasonable out-of-pocket expenses (i.e. the reasonable costs incurred above those that would have applied to being based at the original NAB or TOB). - d.
-The Contractor is responsible for providing all facilities required to support the aircraft and crew at any NAB.
+These decisions will be based on regular assessment and reassessment of the prevailing fire or other emergency conditions. - e.
+Where such relocation is required, the relevant Member is likely to meet the Contractor's reasonable out-of-pocket expenses (i.e. the reasonable costs incurred above those that would have normally applied to being based at the original NAB or TOB), providing that: - i.
+The Contractor takes reasonable steps to mitigate these costs and provides evidence to support the expenditure upon request from a Member - ii.
+Before incurring any costs, the Contractor confirms with the Member that the expenditure is approved.